mnaczenski/MNExtendSearch/README.md

 # MNExtendSearch

 This plugin supports adding the following fields to the search index: category names, meta description and description It offers a plugin configuration where you can activate the fields separately and define a ranking for them.
+You can also prioritize the productnumber and productname.

 After installation use "php bin/console dal:refresh:index" to re-index the keywords